tischi/HTM_Explorer/tutorials/embo_htm_2016.md

   - X axis: Count_Nuclei
   - Y axis: Image_Quality_PowerLogLogSlope_Dna
   - Experiment selection: None selected
-  - Treatment selection: None selected (remove all selected)
+  - Treatment selection: None selected
   - [Show plot]

-  - Using [Click & View] find a threshold for “Image_Quality_PowerLogLogSlope_Dna” above which the images are OK; note this number, as you will need it later for the automated quality control!
+Using [Click & View] find a threshold for "Image_Quality_PowerLogLogSlope_Dna” above which the images are OK; note this number, as you will need it below for the automated quality control.

 ## Quality control